 - Do want to track rankings only or do you need assistance with the actual SEO process?

-- Are you beginner, an intermediate use, an advanced use or actually a SEO pro who want to offer SEO services yourself?
+- Are you beginner, an intermediate user, an advanced user or actually a SEO pro who wants to offer SEO services yourself?

 For beginners and people who need actual help with the basic SEO process of their site or WebCEO (both desktop software or web app) might be the right option.